Pablo Escobar: Relatives

 Argentinian filmmaker Nicolas Entel's documentary Sins of My Father (2009) chronicles Marroquín's efforts to seek forgiveness, on behalf of his father, from the sons of Rodrigo Lara, Colombia's justice minister who was assassinated in 1984, as well as from the sons of Luis Carlos Galán, the presidential candidate who was assassinated in 1989.
 The film was shown at the 2010 Sundance Film Festival and premiered in the U.S. on HBO in October 2010.
 In 2014, Marroquín published Pablo Escobar, My Father under his birth name.
 The book provides a firsthand insight into details of his father's life and describes the fundamentally disintegrating effect of his death upon the family.
 Marroquín aimed to publish the book in hopes to resolve any inaccuracies regarding his father's excursions during the 1990s.

 Escobar's sister, Luz Maria Escobar, made multiple gestures in attempts to make amends for the drug baron's crimes.
 These include making public statements in the press, leaving letters on the graves of his victims, and, on the 20th anniversary of his death, organizing a public memorial for his victims.
 Escobar's body was exhumed on 28 October 2006 at the request of some of his relatives in order to take a DNA sample to confirm the alleged paternity of an illegitimate child and remove all doubt about the identity of the body that had been buried next to his parents for 12 years.
 A video of the exhumation was broadcast by RCN, angering Marroquín, who accused his uncle, Roberto Escobar, and cousin, Nicolas Escobar, of being "merchants of death" by allowing the video to air.

 Hacienda Nápoles

 After Escobar's death, the ranch, zoo and citadel at Hacienda Nápoles were given by the government to low-income families under a law called Extinción de Dominio (Domain Extinction).
 The property has been converted into a theme park surrounded by four luxury hotels overlooking the zoo.

-Escobar Inc

-In 2014, Roberto Escobar founded Escobar Inc with Olof K. Gustafsson and registered Successor-In-Interest rights for his brother Pablo Escobar in California, United States.